barbell-math/util/generators/passThroughWidget/README.md

 1. widgetPackage (string) (required): the package the base types widget is in.

-Given the example used throughout this file, with the information from the inline arguments and the struct tags the following code, and assuming that a base type widget was specified, the following code will be generated:
+Given the example used throughout this file, with the information from the inline arguments and comment arguments, and assuming that a base type widget was specified, the following code will be generated:

 ```
 package <package>